Get a Free Case Review - (803) 471-4188

 They can be held liable for any harm that comes to residents and would need to pay general damages and special damages to anyone who has a personal injury case against them.

 Nursing home abuse and neglect are never acceptable.
-Residents shouldn’t have to worry about a lack of food or water or inadequate shelter in their building.
+Residents shouldn’t have to worry about a lack of food or water or inadequate shelter in their buildings.
 They should never have to be afraid for their own safety or accept abuse of any kind.
 They should be able to trust that they will receive proper hygiene, proper medical treatment, adequate supervision, and constant safety.

 We want our loved ones to enjoy their golden years in safety and good health.
 If someone is being neglected or abused, the resident or family members need to report the alleged neglect to authorities and may need to involve a nursing home negligence lawyer.

-Reporting Nursing Home Neglect and Abuse
+Reporting Nursing Home Neglect and Abuse in Columbia, SC

 If you suspect that your loved one has suffered from nursing home neglect or abuse, don’t ignore it.
 You have the power to help protect your loved one by contacting: